loopdash/loopdash/src/blog/perfect-rfp-nonprofits.md

 An RFP is more than just a document; it's the beginning of a potential partnership.
 At Loopdash, we help organizations navigate digital transformations with creative services.
 Whether you're looking to rebrand, redesign a website, or rename, we're here to help.

 Loopdash is a creative agency dedicated to design, branding, and digital products for today's changemakers and visionaries.
-Follow us on Instagram or Twitter, or drop us a line at hello@loopdash.coc.
-We'd love to hear from you!